- Last updated on: 4 mins read

 Under this option, you can set your schedule according to your own will, either Weekly, Monthly or Hourly basis.
 Once you select the schedule, click on the Green button Send To Google.

 And that’s it, the feed will be sent to Google and regularly updated as per your set schedule.

-In case you do not know how to auto-sync your WooCommerce store with Google using WooCommerce Product Feed Manager, read this article, or watch the video below.
+In case you do not know how to auto-sync your WooCommerce store with Google using Product Feed Manager For WooCommerce, read this article.

 Hopefully, after this tutorial, you will have no issues in generating WooCommerce Google Product Feed.

-You can get WooCommerce Product Feed Manager here.
+You can get Product Feed Manager For WooCommerce here.

 The plugin has a free version which lets you test out the features for a limited amount of products.
-If you are satisfied, you may upgrade to Pro to generate unlimited product feed.
+If you are satisfied, you may upgrade to Pro to generate unlimited product feeds.